Lean ground turkey, fresh vegetables, and whole grain pasta come together quickly for this nutritious weeknight dinner your entire family will love.

 - 1 pound lean ground turkey

 - 2 medium carrots (about 6 ounces), peeled and grated (about ⅔ cup)

 - ½ cup quick-cooking oats

 - ½ cup grated Parmesan cheese

 - 2 tablespoons ground flaxseed or wheat germ

-- 1 tablespoon dried Italian seasoning or dried basil
+- ½ cup chopped fresh basil or 1 tablespoon dried basil

 - ½ teaspoon garlic powder